smalot/pdfparser/doc/Developer.md

 Please make sure your editor uses our `.editorconfig` file.
 It contains rules about our coding styles.

-## Github Action Workflows
+## GitHub Action Workflows

-We use Github Actions to run our continous integration as well as other tasks after pushing changes.
+We use GitHub Actions to run our continuous integration as well as other tasks after pushing changes.
 You will find related files in `.github/workflows/`.

 ## Development Tools and Tests